-National Rural Health Day focuses on the medical resources rural communities offer and how it impacts the small towns and citizens.
+National Rural Health Day focuses on the medical resources rural communities offer and how it impacts small towns and their citizens.
 The third Thursday in November each year highlights the varied opportunities rural health offers and the benefits it brings to these modest hubs of economic vitality in the heartland.

 Around the nation, over 60 million Americans live and work in rural communities.
 In these thriving centers of industry, health clinics and hospitals provide much-needed care to a varied population.

 Healthcare improves not only the life of the citizens but the livelihood, too.
 Increased economic opportunities are just one of the many reasons for maintaining healthcare close to small towns.
-Emergent care and urgent care increases the timely treatment of critical ailments and injuries.
+Emergent care and urgent care increase the timely treatment of critical ailments and injuries.
 When nursing care is available, grandparents remain near their familiar settings.
 Primary care provides a remedy for chronic and routine conditions.
 Other facilities that may be available in some small communities include dental, chiropractic and vision care.